Cumulocity-IoT/c8y-docs/content/service-terms/service-level-bundle/platform-sla.md

 ### Customer responsibilities

-As a Customer of the {{< product-c8y-iot >}} platform, we request your acknowledgment of the following responsibilities to ensure the continued security, performance, and efficiency of the service:
+As a Customer of the {{< product-c8y-iot >}} platform, we request your acknowledgment of the following responsibilities to ensure the continued security, performance, and efficiency of the service.

 ##### **Security management**